Molten metal being poured at a steel production facility.

 The EU CBAM entered its definitive phase in January 2026, replacing reporting-only obligations with binding compliance and financial costs on EU importers of covered goods.
 For steel and aluminum exporters in Viet Nam, this introduces new challenges regarding competitiveness, emissions reporting, and verification.

-In collaboration with the Foreign Trade University, the International Institute for Sustainable Development is hosting a 2-day training series in Ho Chi Minh City, offering practical, sector-specific guidance to help firms understand and meet their CBAM obligations.
+In collaboration with the Foreign Trade University, the International Institute for Sustainable Development is hosting a training in Ho Chi Minh City.

 Speakers